devbali/desktop-tokima-sitelen-emoji/README.md

 - If not, install by `sudo apt-get install ibus ibus-clutter ibus-gtk ibus-gtk3 ibus-qt4 ibus-table`
 - Download this repository as a zip (and extract).
 Then run the command `sudo ibus-table-createdb -n /usr/share/ibus-table/tables/tokimasitelenemoji.db -s Linux/default_ibus.txt` from the directory you extracted to
 - Now that the the extension has been installed, run `ibus-daemon -drx` or restart your machine
 - This enables you to run `ibus-setup` to complete the setup.
-There should be an option for a "Sitelen Emoji" keyboard under "English (US)."
+There should be an option for a "Toki Ma Sitelen Emoji" keyboard under "English (US)."
 Select and install the keyboard
 - To use Sitelen Emoji, switch to that keyboard and type, and switch back to your regular keyboard when needed